NovaBACKUP Data Protection Blog

 DR-Name-Step-9

-Unless you need specific admin login credentials, leave the job to Run as logged in user.
+Unless you need specific admin login credentials, leave the job to Run as a logged-in user.
 On this screen you can also set the time and date when you want the image backup to run and then click Finish.

 How to Recover Your Entire System in Case of a Hard Drive Crash